Stephen Stewart Memorial Middle and High School Invitational

 pronouns -she/her

-background: currently a freshman @ uc berkeley - I competed in speech and debate for four years on both the league (coast forensic league) and national circuit, with my main events being parliamentary debate, policy debate, and congressional debate by the end of senior year.
+background: currently a junior @ uc berkeley - I competed in speech and debate for four years on both the CFL and national circuit, with my main events being parliamentary debate, policy debate, and congressional debate by the end of senior year.
 I finalled at two TOC bid tournaments and State my senior year, and qualified to the TOC in Congressional Debate.

 Here are a few of my judging preferences:

 1.speaking: first and foremost, be respectful in round, and in cross-examination.
 If you bring harm to the debate space in any way, I will drop you.
 You’re in the round to further your point to your side, and fully participate in the round.
-I don’t mind speed (I was a pretty fast speaker myself in round), as long as you don’t become indecipherable.
 Don’t use canned speeches or intros - I value original, unique, and nuanced arguments over delivery every time and will rank as such.
 Try to show some variety in the types of speeches you give (first few cycles vs. crystals)

 2.cross-examination: don’t treat cx as throwaway time!
 I judge on the quality of all aspects of round engagement, including asking quality cross examination questions to further your argument, as well as poking holes on the other side. be present and engaged - it makes a huge difference!